theseriff/jobify/docs/app_settings.md

 - `threadpool_executor`: To run synchronous, I/O-bound functions without blocking the main `asyncio` event loop.
 - `processpool_executor`: This is used for running synchronous, CPU-intensive functions in a separate process in order to avoid blocking the main event loop and the Global Interpreter Lock (GIL).

-If not specified, `Jobber` will automatically create and manage executors as needed.
+If not specified, `Jobify` will automatically create and manage executors as needed.